Incoming undergraduate exchanges

 Duration 1 term, September-December, or 1 year (USA and Australian exchanges only), September-July

 Every year the RCM welcomes students to study on our exchange programmes from our partner institutions across the globe.
-European exchanges take place in the framework of the European Union’s Erasmus+ Programme, and an Erasmus mobility grant will normally be available through your home institution to help with the costs of studying abroad.
-The RCM also has a number of international exchanges with institutions in the USA, Australia and Japan.
+The RCM currently has exchange partnerships with a range of institutions across Europe, and in the USA, Australia, Japan and South Korea.

 Exchange students are not required to pay tuition fees to the RCM.
 You should register and pay your fees at your home institution as normal.
 Similarly, the RCM does not charge an application fee for exchange students.

-If your institution is not listed below then it does not have an exchange agreement with the RCM.
-Unfortunately it will not be possible to apply for an exchange.
-You may wish to consider our Semester Experience Programme or Junior Year Experience Programme instead.
+If your institution is not listed then it does not have an agreement with the RCM and unfortunately it will not be possible to apply for an exchange.

 - Conservatorium van Amsterdam